Configuration Reference

 - required: false

 Glob patterns to specify that the rule only applies to matching files.
-It takes priority over ignores
+It is tested if ignores

 Example: